Nepcam/js-sandbox-14/README.md

 The `test()` method executes a search for a match between a regular expression and a specified string.
 Returns `true` or `false`.

 # Regular Expressions - Metacharacter Symbols
+Metacharacters are the building blocks of regular expressions.
+Characters in RegEx are understood to be either a metacharacter with a special meaning or a regular character with a literal meaning.